Office of Marketing and Communications - Graphics Standards

 All colleges, departments, divisions, institutes, centers, etc. recognized as official units of Texas A&M University-Kingsville and agencies or vendors who produce work for these units must adhere to these guidelines for use of the logo and other approved graphic elements.
 Identifying logos, marks, and indicia developed and used by various units in the past are subject to review and modification.
 Such use is not permitted in conjunction with the university logo.

-Responsibility for interpreting and implementing these guidelines has been assigned to the Office of Marketing and Creative Services, MSC 114, Texas A&M University-Kingsville, Kingsville TX 78363, telephone (361) 593-3901.
+Responsibility for interpreting and implementing these guidelines has been assigned to the Office of Marketing and Communications, MSC 114, Texas A&M University-Kingsville, Kingsville TX 78363, telephone (361) 593-3901.
 These guidelines invalidate and prohibit use of earlier university logos and other graphic symbols.